victoryosiobe/kingchop/README.md

 # **KINGCHOP**

-**Kingchop** is a JavaScript english-based library for tokenizing text.
+**Kingchop** is an english-based javaScript library for tokenizing text.
 It uses vast rules for tokenizing, and you can adjust them with ease.

-## **Why Should I Use Kingchop?**
+## **Why Use Kingchop?**

 Kingchop is built for **flexibility**, **stability**, **ease** and **simplicity** unlike other libraries.
 Not just another bloat to `node_modules` or a regular tokenizer.